MeisamMulla/CI-MY_Output/README.md

 CodeIgniter Core Output extension
 =============

-This file extends the functionality of CodeIgniter's core output library.
+This file extends the functionality of CodeIgniter's core output library to better manage cached paths.
 This has been tested with CodeIgniter 2.1.0.

 ##Installation